puppetlabs/puppet-docs/source/references/0.25.2/configuration.markdown

 ### ca

-<p>Wether the master should function as a certificate authority.</p>
+<p>Whether the master should function as a certificate authority.</p>
 <ul>
 <li><strong>Default</strong>: true</li>
 </ul>